redhataccess/puppet-access_insights_client/README.md

 ## Setup

-**Setup Requirements:**

-RHEL hosts need to be subscribed to the Red Hat CDN or Satellite in order to fulfill Red Hat Access Insights rpm dependencies.

 ### What access_insights_client affects

 * This module will install the latest `redhat-access-insights` rpm package and install cron jobs in either `/etc/cron.daily/redhat-access-insights` or `/etc/cron.weekly/redhat-access-insights`, depending on how it is configured.

+###Setup Requirements

+RHEL hosts need to be subscribed to the Red Hat CDN or Satellite in order to fulfill Red Hat Access Insights rpm dependencies.

 ## Usage